CoopersProjects/2024-TravelPlannerAPI/README.md

 `GET "/trip/read/<int:id>"`

 Function: Retrieves existing details about a specific trip.
+Requires a JWT token.

 Response: Shows information about a specific trip.
 If the trip doesn't exist, return error.